sowj-anya/ZOOMCORD/README.md

-# Google Meet Clone
+# ZOOMCORD

-a web-based video conferencing application, closely replicating the functionalities of Google Meet.
+a web-based video conferencing application, closely replicating the functionalities of online meeting apps.